 APPEARANCE OF ROCK SUGAR/KALKANDU/MISHRI

 Rock sugar/Mishri is in small neat squares (Machine-made crystals of rock sugar) or irregular lumps or threaded rock sugar (Dhage wali mishri in Hindi).
-It has white and lightly transparent in colour and can be light yellow or amber.
+It has a white and lightly transparent colour and can be light yellow or amber.

 FEW INDIAN REGIONAL OR VERNACULAR NAMES OF ROCK SUGAR